 The Complete Travel Guide to Wanaka, New Zealand

-Location: Central Otago region in the south of the South Island
+Wanaka is located in the Central Otago region in the south of the South Island of New Zealand.

-How to get to Wanaka: Wanaka’s closest international airport is Queenstown Airport.
-Find out more about flights to New Zealand in A Beginner’s Guide to Getting to New Zealand.
-Wanaka is also accessible by road, where it’s possible to rent a car from Queenstown – see The Best Car Rental Companies in Queenstown.
+Wanaka’s closest international airport is Queenstown Airport – find out more about flights to New Zealand in A Beginner’s Guide to Getting to New Zealand.
+Wanaka is also accessible by road (one hour’s drive from Queenstown), where it’s possible to rent a car from Queenstown – see The Best Car Rental Companies in Queenstown.
 Queenstown also has a public bus network with buses to Wanaka – see Public Transport in Queenstown.

 What to Do in Wanaka